Written Notices From Your Landlord

 If the landlord wants to raise your rent by 10% or less within a 12-month period, only a 30-day written notice is required.
 If the rent increase is more than 10%, you must be given a 90-day written notice.
 If you live in a city with rent stabilization, the amount your rent can be raised is limited.

 I receive Section 8.
 Do I have special protections?

 Yes.
 In addition to all the protections and responsibilities that apply to other tenants, Section 8 tenants get at least a 90-day notice, instead of the typical 30- or 60-day notices, to end the tenancy for no reason.
 The landlord can still give you a 3-day notice if you violate the rental agreement.
 Examples of this include: not paying rent on time, damaging the property, or moving in unauthorized tenants.
-Also, if the rental unit is under rent control, the landlord must follow the rent control rules, which require a valid reason to evict you.
+Also, if the rental unit is under rent stabilization, the landlord must follow the rent stabilization rules, which require a valid reason to evict you.